 Audubon House and Tropical Gardens

-John James Audubon ©
+John James Audubon © Public Domain

 The restored homestead known as Audubon House contains the works of renowned ornithologist John James Audubon, who visited the Florida Keys in 1832 and completed drawings of 18 previously undiscovered birds for his folio in the gardens of this house.
 The house was originally built in the 1840s by Captain John H. Geiger, harbour pilot and wrecker, who lived here with his wife and nine children.
 Audubon House has been furnished in the typical, comfortable style of a prosperous Key West home of its era.
 Entertaining audio tours are available and in addition to exploring the house visitors can enjoy wandering through the gorgeous gardens, planted with orchids, bromeliads and other tropical, exotic and native plants.